 Volunteers give up their time, their wealth, and their energies to assist our work.
 The goodwill and assistance of volunteers contribute greatly to the work of the charity.
 We are extremely grateful to the numerous individuals and groups who have supported our appeals, participated in events, and have donated or fundraised in their spare time to help those in need.

-Where safe to do so, Volunteers are invited to visit field projects to see how their contributions are positively affecting those in need.
+Where safe to do so, Volunteers are invited, and have visited field projects to see how and implement for them-selves, their contributions.